-EU Electronic Signature Levels (eIDAS): What's the Difference Between Simple, Advanced, and Qualified?
+EU Electronic Signature Levels (eIDAS): What's the Difference Between Simple, Advanced, and Qualified Signatures?

-The EU's eIDAS regulation defines three levels of electronic signatures: simple (SES), advanced (AES), and qualified (QES).
-In this article, we explain in plain language what each level means, when each is sufficient, and how a small business can use them in its daily operations.
+The EU's eIDAS regulation defines three levels of electronic signature: simple (SES), advanced (AES), and qualified (QES).
+In this article, we will explain in plain language what each level means, when each is sufficient, and how a small business can utilize them in their daily operations.

 The Basic Idea of the eIDAS Regulation